fashion-js/fashion-model/README.md

 });

 var ColorPalette = Model.extend({
-	attributes: {
+	properties: {
 		// The Array type should be a given a subtype.
-		// The generated accessor methods for this attribute
+		// The generated accessor methods for this property
 		// will automatically wrap each item with the subtype.
 		colors: {
 			type: Array,